 End Option

-Option 1: Include for customers that are not a JOE.
+Option 1: Include the following for customers that are not JOEs.

+Drafter’s Note: For customers that are directly connected, renumber this section to section 7.

 8. REVISIONS

 BPA shall unilaterally revise this exhibit to reflect: (1) «Customer Name»’s resource elections and requirements in section 1 of this exhibit; (2) «Customer Name»’s Tier 1 Allowance Amount in section 2 of this exhibit; (3) resource adequacy requirements in section 5 of this exhibit; and (4) updates or additions to Energy Storage Devices in section 6 of this exhibit.
 Additionally, BPA shall unilaterally revise section 3, Resource Support Services, of this exhibit to implement an established BPA rate for such products or services.